bergstromcbb/resoluteCodeChallenge/readme.md

 The added bonuses met are:

 The app has been deployed to heroku
-The app was created using templating language pug.
+The app was created using templating language Pug.

 If you want to run the app locally you can clone the project.

 Navigate to project.
-Navigate to directory with the pkg.json
+Navigate to directory with the package.json
 Run npm install
 Run npm start
 navigate to localhost:7777